 There are a number of drawbacks of u brakes.
 They don’t offer much leverage.
 The stopping power can be poor.
 They also don’t offer much clearance.
 They can get clogged with mud and other debris.
 Adjusting u brakes can also be a challenge.

-For more info, check out my guide to roller cam brakes.
+Another type of brakes that use the same mounting points are roller cam brakes.
+For more info, check out my guide to roller cam brakes here.

 Hydraulic Rim Brakes

 These use fluid-filled lines to actuate the caliper, just like hydraulic disc brakes.
 Pressure from the brake fluid pushes a cylinder on the caliper, which pushes the pads against the rim.
 They offer many of the same benefits of hydraulic disc brakes including better braking power, precision, and a smooth feel.
 They can also be installed on older bikes that are not designed for disc brakes.

 Hydraulic rim brakes have many of the same drawbacks as hydraulic disc brakes as well.
 They are harder to maintain and repair.
 They also use lots of proprietary parts.
 Parts availability is not very good.
 Only a couple of companies offer hydraulic rim brakes.

 Those who need extra stopping power should also go with disc brakes.
 For example, heavier riders and those who carry a heavy load, such as bicycle tourists and bikepackers, can benefit from the extra braking performance.

 Disc brakes are also the better choice if you ride in dirty conditions where your rims might get covered with dust, sand, mud, and other debris.
 Disc brakes provide consistent performance, even when the road or trail gets sloppy.
 As an added bonus, you don’t risk scratching up your rims if they get caked in filth.
 Rotors tend to stay clean because they are raised up off the ground.